Ranch Soup - .....a RANCH STAY with all the right ingredients.

 As the Big Horn River flows north through the Big Horn Basin, the area lying behind or south of the Yellowtail Dam becomes known as Big Horn Lake (oft called Yellowtail Reservoir).
 Bighorn Lake extends approximately 60 miles through Wyoming and Montana, 55 miles of which are held within spectacular Bighorn Canyon.
 The Recreation Area is composed of 70,000+ acres, which straddles the northern Wyoming and southern Montana borders.
 There are two visitor centers and other developed facilities in Fort Smith, Montana and near Lovell, Wyoming.
 Some of the state`s biggest trout have been pulled from the Bighorn River.
 It`s no wonder then that it is considered by some to be the best trout stream in the continental U.S. (it`s got both rainbows and browns) as well as the best brown trout fishery in the world.
 (Of course when using such superlatives to describe any fishing area, there is always lively dispute.)
 So what`s so special about this river?
 For starters, it`s a tail-water fishery.
 That means that A, it is downstream of a dam; B, the water is cool in the summer and C, the water experiences less ice in the winter (this last allows for a longer growing season for the trout, which in turn allows for huge fish).
 And, not to get too scientific, but the surrounding limestone geology allows for large populations of mayflies and fresh water crustaceans, which happen to be excellent food sources for the fish, so there are lots of fish.
 Top these large numbers of large fish with a small number of anglers and you do have one of the best trout streams in the country.

-• Riders can access Bureau of Land Management (BLM) acres.
-Over 100,000 acres out the back gate of the ranch.
+• Ranch guests can access Bureau of Land Management (BLM) acres.
+Over 300,000 acres out the back gate of the ranch.

 • Area Wild Horse Herds - Pryor Mountain Mustangs, Fifteen Mile Herd, McCullough Peaks Herd

-Probst Western Wear - Downtown Greybull, Probst Western & Outdoor Clothing was established in 1945 and continues to be the northwest Wyoming’s premier cowboy outfitter.
+- Downtown Greybull, Probst Western & Outdoor Clothing was established in 1945 and continues to be the northwest Wyoming’s premier cowboy outfitter.
+Hats, boots, silk neckerchiefs.
+Whatever you need,

 gunwerks

 - Driving the industry in manufacture of long-range hunting rifles and muzzle loaders.
 Manufacturer located 15 miles from Ranch Soup Headquarters.
-Gunwerks clients will welcome accommodations at "Ranch Soup." www.gunwerks.com
+Gunwerks clients will find accommodations at "Ranch Soup" a convenient and pleasant place to hang your hat while your visiting Aaron and the gang. www.gunwerks.com